kaust-cs249-2020/reem-alghamdi/README.md

 ![replication4](http://bioinformaticsalgorithms.com/images/Replication/increasing_decreasing_skew.png)

 Since we don't know the location of ori in a circular genome, let's linearize it (i.e., select an arbitrary position and pretend that the genome begins here), resulting in a linear string Genome.
-We define Skewi(Genome) as the difference between the total number of occurrences of G and the total number of occurrences of C in the first i nucleotides of Genome.
-The skew diagram is defined by plotting Skewi (Genome) (as i ranges from 0 to |Genome|), where Skew0 (Genome) is set equal to zero.
+We define Skew_i(Genome) as the difference between the total number of occurrences of G and the total number of occurrences of C in the first i nucleotides of Genome.
+The skew diagram is defined by plotting Skew_i (Genome) (as i ranges from 0 to |Genome|), where Skew0 (Genome) is set equal to zero.
 The figure below shows a skew diagram for the DNA string CATGGGCATCGGCCATACGCC.

-Note that we can compute Skewi+1(Genome) from Skewi(Genome) according to the nucleotide in position i of Genome.
-If this nucleotide is G, then Skewi+1(Genome) = Skewi(Genome) + 1; if this nucleotide is C, then Skewi+1(Genome)= Skewi(Genome) – 1; otherwise, Skewi+1(Genome) = Skewi(Genome).
+Note that we can compute Skew_i+1(Genome) from Skew_i(Genome) according to the nucleotide in position i of Genome.
+If this nucleotide is G, then Skew_i+1(Genome) = Skew_i(Genome) + 1; if this nucleotide is C, then Skew_i+1(Genome)= Skew_i(Genome) – 1; otherwise, Skew_i+1(Genome) = Skew_i(Genome).

-**Exercise Break**: Give all values of Skewi (GAGCCACCGCGATA) for i ranging from 0 to 14.
+**Exercise Break**: Give all values of Skew_i (GAGCCACCGCGATA) for i ranging from 0 to 14.
 ![skew](http://bioinformaticsalgorithms.com/images/Replication/skew_diagram_basic.png)

 **Sample Input:**